 - And Red color if the cell values < 300.

 This time, I will not use any built-in conditional formatting rule.
-I will show you how you can build conditional formatting rule in your own way.
+I will show you how you can build a conditional formatting rule in your own way.
 Sometimes there could be a situation when no built-in formatting rule might work for you.

 To work with this problem, we have to build three conditional formatting rules.

-- The first rule will format the cells with Green background color if the cell values are > 400,
+- The first rule will format the cells with a Green background color if the cell values are > 400,

 - The second rule will format the cells with Yellow background color if the cell values are > 300,